-When you arrive into Cananda, you will be asked for an address on your landing card to be presented to Canadian Immigration.
-If you are staying in YES accommodation, please use the condo address emailed to you with your confirmation.
+When you arrive into Canada, you will be asked for an address on your landing card to be presented to Canadian Immigration.
+If you are staying in YES accommodation, please use the condo address emailed to you a few weeks before you arrive.

 Are you arriving into Whistler early?
 Or are you planning on staying on in Whistler after you finish on the course?

 Depending on the time of year, we are sometimes able to assist our clients with extra nights’ accommodation before or after your program.
 Requests should be made to YES directly and are subject to availability.
 The price varies depending on the accommodation available.
 Long term accommodation extensions are often available from February to end of the season at a great rate.
-Contact Siobhan for more details.
+Email us for more details.

 Your drop-off address will be emailed to you around 30 days prior to your arrival.

 The following items are recommended to ensure you are best prepared for your Yes Program: